• Skip to primary navigation

 5 Answers.
 Mate/pal work just fine for ladies as long as they actually are your friend: best of mates, we’re just mates, pals together and so on, but, mate/pal doesn’t work as well as it does with men when the woman you are apologising to is unknown to you.

-See also Who in Australia uses the most water?
+See also Who lives in Australia today?

 What’s a Sheila in Australia?